Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Temporal Transfer Learning

-\end{lemma} The optimality of CTTL can be proved by the equality condition of the Cauchy-Schartz inequality.
-The authors may recommend readers to go through the detailed proof in Appendix~\ref{appendix:proof-ctl-optimality}.
+\end{lemma} \jhedit{The optimality of CTTL can be established via the equality condition of the Cauchy--Schwarz inequality; see Appendix~\ref{appendix:proof-ctl-optimality} for details.}

-Notably, when one possesses an intimate knowledge of the number of source tasks $K^*(\epsilon)$, CTTL tends to outpace the GTTL algorithm.
-However, obtaining such precise information on the transfer budget remains a challenge in practice.
-Therefore, it is crucial to analyze the degree to which GTTL might be suboptimal compared to the oracle-like CTTL.
-In essence, we seek to quantify the suboptimality gap between the two. \Cref{theorem:suboptimality-ttl} contends the suboptimality and its bound of GTTL compared to CTTL, given that CTTL achieves the optimal strategy with the transfer budget of $K$. \begin{theorem}[Suboptimality of Greedy Temporal Transfer Learning] GTTL operates at a suboptimal level relative to CTTL, bounded by:
+\jhedit{In practice, when the optimal number of source tasks $K^*(\varepsilon)$ is known, CTTL tends to outperform GTTL.
+However, precise knowledge of the transfer budget is often unavailable, making it important to quantify the suboptimality gap between GTTL and the oracle-like CTTL. \Cref{theorem:suboptimality-ttl} provides bounds on the suboptimality of GTTL relative to CTTL for a given transfer budget $K$.} \begin{theorem}[Suboptimality of Greedy Temporal Transfer Learning] \jhedit{The suboptimality gap of GTTL relative to CTTL is bounded by}

 where $i\in \bN_0$. \end{theorem}